prgoyal007/Privacy-Preserving-LADS/README.md

 ## Notes
 - Always run tests from the project root, not from inside the `tests/` folder.
-- Make sure any new test files are added to the `tests/` directory and that they use absolute imports from `tests` or `structures`.
+- Make sure any new test files are added to the `tests/` directory and that they use absolute imports from `tests/` or `structures/`.